Neshei event for wives of Avreichim

 Iyar 5786

-Special Mazel Tov to Harav and Rebbetzin Yehuda Wagshal Shlita
+Special Mazel tov to Harav Hagaon Meilich Karp Shlita and his Rebbetzin

 on the engagement of their son